to place it on page-->

 I'm a perfectionist.

-I've been that way forever and I have struggled all my life to get rid of my perfectionist tendencies.
+I've been that way forever, and I have struggled my entire life to overcome my perfectionist tendencies.